 You'll want to use a cream rather than a lotion, and be sure to do so within the first few minutes after exiting the shower.
 This is the best time for your skin to absorb moisture most effectively.

 Similarly, ease into washing your face with cool water (at least in the mornings).
-Not only will it help keep your face from drying out, it’ll also tightens pores!
+Not only will it help keep your face from drying out, but it’ll also tighten pores!

 2. Your Skincare Routine Hasn’t Changed Since Summer

 You change your wardrobe when seasons change.
 You may even change your diet (pass the piping hot soup, please!), but have you changed your skincare routine?

 If you haven’t, you definitely should!

 While there are certain products that are crucial for all seasons — like a good SPF — there are other products in your routine that may not work as well in the winter as they do in the summer.